MikeBeller/janet-playground/README.md

 Then point your browser to http://localhost:8000/ to try it out.

+## To Update Janet Version In JanetDocs

+After building as per above copy janet.wasm and janet.js from the `public/js` directory of this repository to the `public/playground` directory of the janetdocs repository.

 ## FAQ

 **Q: How does this relate to the web repl on https://janet-lang.org?**